 LED: Light-emitting diodes have revolutionized the electrical sign business.
 These highly efficient light sources have almost completely replaced the more traditional neon lighting that was the standard for many years in the sign industry.

-Legibility: The readability of letters, numbers and symbols on a sign.
+Legibility: The readability of letters, numbers, and symbols on a sign.
 One of the key elements of an effective sign.
 Font choice is an important factor in legibility.
 Legibility is considered an objective stimulus.
-Also see Conspicuity, Contrast, Readablity and Visibility.
+Also see Conspicuity, Contrast, Readability and Visibility.

 Listed Sign: A sign labeled to indicate that the manufacturer of the sign is identified on a list published by a nationally recognized testing laboratory as producing signs in conformance with the applicable American national standard.
 You’ve probably seen a reference to UL Listed as an example.
 It’s a mark of quality.